Liborio Angelucci: Biography

 Following numerous misappropriations, he was forced to resign but remained a prominent politician.

 In September 1799, at the fall of Roman Republic, he followed the French and took refuge in France, in Marseille and Paris.
-After Marengo, he went back to Italy but not to Roma.
+After Marengo, he went back to Italy but not to Rome.
 Instead, he stopped in Milan where he became the Surgeon and Major Surgeon of the Italian Division of the "Veliti della Guardia".

 In 1809, when the French army occupied Rome, he went back home but he was kept out into the margins of public life by the Imperial administration.

 He was a member of the Roman Republic National Institute (Istituto nazionale della Repubblica romana).